METS-Programme/ugandaemr-usermanual/backup_and_restoration.md

 * [backup_file] - the path to the backup file.
 If the path contains spaces then enclose the path in double quotes for example "C:\Application Data\OpenMRS\backup\backupfile.sql"

 **NOTE** The password will be prompted for on the command line

+### Common Troubleshooting Tips
+#### Error incorrect integer value: 'false' for columb 'retiredby'
+This error usually happens for older versions of the backup module, so the fix is to open the backup file and make the following changes
+* Replace 'false' with '0'
+* Replace 'true' with '1'

+Save the changes to the script then run it again